gagarinchain/docs/docs/blockchain.md

 sidebar_label: Blockchain
 ---

 Gagarin.network blockchain is in many ways similar to the blockchains in popular open networks such as Ethereum and Bitcoin.
 Blockchain is a sequence of blocks starting from special genesis block, every block has link to parent block and genesis block is reachable from every block through its parent recursively.
-Moreover every block has height such as height of parent block is less than children's height by one, so no gaps in height is allowed in blockchain.
+Moreover every block has height such as height of parent block is less than children's height by one, so no gaps in height is allowed in  the blockchain.

 ```proto
 message BlockS {